 One of the major advantages of online backup is that you can access your files from anywhere in the world without having to take some external device with you.
 You can access your files from any browser and download those you need.
 SugarSync is a great way to access your files from anywhere and synchronize them across multiple machines.

-Some online backup services, like SpiderOak, allow you to share files and folders with friends, family, and colleagues.
+Some online backup services, like SpiderOak ONE, allow you to share files and folders with friends, family, and colleagues.
 Therefore, online backup is very versatile.

-Many of the larger online-backup corporations take care of file encryption for you.
+Many of the larger online backup corporations take care of file encryption for you as well.
 They encrypt the files on your machine and those on their servers.
-This is more encryption than most people need.
-By using an online backup service, you can make sure you never forget about encryption.
+This is more encryption than most people need: hence by using an online backup service, you can make sure you never forget about encryption.

 Apart from security, your files are stored off-site.
 That way, even if your laptop gets stolen or there’s a fire in your house, your data remains safe at the provider’s data centers.
 Even if your hard drive fails, you can be sure to get everything back up and running in just a couple of hours.

-As you send your files to a relatively unknown third party, you have to trust that they treat your files with utmost care and security.
+But there is a downside to this kind of security.
+As you send your files to a relatively unknown third-party, you have to trust that they treat your files with utmost care and security.
 Once you send your files over, they remain in your control, but they are no longer only on your computer.
 Many providers have the option to encrypt files only locally so that your files can be seen only by the owner of the encryption key: you.

-If you sign up for an online backup service, you’ll have to pay a small monthly fee so that you can upload your files to that service.
+Final problem?
+Online backup isn’t free.
+If you sign up for an online backup service, you’ll have to pay a monthly or yearly fee so that you can upload your files to that service.
 However, if you have to pay for an external hard drive every two years, this can amount to the same costs.